 Has the Softcat culture evolved now that everyone's working virtually?
 Have you seen any substantial changes?

-Qualities like supporting each other, having fun, being energetic and fully available to one another and the customers, wanting to connect, feeding off each other’s energy and ambition, that’s all there, but now it’s been re-emphasized.
+Qualities like supporting each other, having fun, being energetic and fully available to one another and the customers, wanting to connect, feeding off each other’s energy and ambition, that’s all there, but now it’s been re-emphasised.